Rainbow Village Properties, Inc.

 What we aim to solve

 Today, there is a critical need for residential placements for adults with developmental disabilities.
 More than 400 people are now living at home, in nursing homes, or substandard housing and are waiting for a quality home in the Greater St. Louis metropolitan area alone.
-Rainbow Village's goal is to provide safe, affordable and accessible homes for as many people with developmental disabilities as possible.
+Promise Community Homes, formerly Rainbow Village, aims to provide safe, affordable and accessible homes for as many people with developmental disabilities as possible.

 Our programs